-On his fourth-to-last day, we grabbed lunch from the Curtis Center’s deli and ate it while perched on a Washington Square park bench on a brilliantly sunny afternoon while chatting about his past three years, as well as what’s next.
+On his fourth-to-last day, we grabbed lunch from the Curtis Center’s deli and ate it in Washington Square on a brilliantly sunny afternoon while chatting about his past three years, as well as what’s next.
 He’s writing his own farewell letter, including challenges for the Philly tech community, to be published later, but for now, enjoy Roberto’s Exit Interview.

 Julie Zeglen: First thing’s first.
 Can you please confirm that you are not, not, NOT leaving Philly?

 Roberto Torres: I am fortunate to be staying in the city of Philadelphia, a city that opened its doors to me when I was in search of an answer.
 I’m happy to say that I’ll be working remotely with Industry Dive.
 But also, I’ll be traveling some [to D.C.] to connect with the team at their offices.

 What was the question that you were looking for an answer to?

 I got to the city looking for safety and looking for an understanding of what my next big life period was going to be — where was I going to go and what my mission was.
 In asking myself what I wanted to do and how I saw myself, I found that Philly left kind of a trail of breadcrumbs of both people and opportunities in order for me to get there.